randombtree/ipo/testnet/README.md

 ### Configurations of the VMs.

+While the IPO requirements can be installed from the Python PIP `requirements.txt`, both SSH and Docker must separately be configured for running the IPO benchmark/test suite.
+It's certainly possible to run IPO without the changes listed below if only using an authoritative Docker registry when running ICONs (also without using the test suit).

 #### SSH

 The test/stats software needs passwordless root login to VM1 and VM2 to manage